 Melanoma Fact Sheet

-CIRM funds many projects seeking to better understand the origins of Alzheimer's disease and to translate those discoveries into new therapies.
-One of these projects received an Early Translational Award to move basic laboratory discoveries toward new therapies.
+CIRM funds many projects seeking to better understand melanoma and to translate those discoveries into new therapies.

 Worldwide, more than 160,000 new cases of the skin cancer melanoma are diagnosed each year.
 The vast majority are caught early enough that they can be cured by surgery.
 But when this tumor spreads—becomes metastatic—it becomes highly resistant to most current therapies and results in 50,000 deaths around the world each year.
 These deaths represent 75 percent of all the deaths caused by skin cancer.
 In the U.S., melanoma has the fastest rising incidence of any cancer.

 When it is isolated to one area Melanoma is usually susceptible to the specialized cells in our immune system that seek out and destroy cancer cells.
 But when melanoma becomes metastatic there just are not enough of these specialized cells to keep up.
 Many years of research on ways to rev up this natural defense have produced only very limited results.
 Since our earliest round of research grants in 2007 California’s stem cell agency has been funding scientists at the University of California, Los Angeles, to find ways to use stem cells to provide sufficient numbers of these immune cells to fight the cancer over the long-haul.
 (The full list of CIRM awards for this work is below.)